 Adding scratch orgs created outside of Gearset

-You can use a scratch org created outside of Gearset, but it is less straightforward, due to Salesforce API limitations.
+You can use a scratch org created outside of Gearset, but it's less straightforward, due to Salesforce API limitations:

-- Once this is done, you should add it in Gearset as a sandbox org in the Connections page, using custom domain.
+Once that's done, you would need to add it in Gearset as a sandbox org in the Connections page, using a custom domain.

-- It won't be automatically deleted when it expires, so this is something that has to be done manually.
+It won't be automatically deleted when it expires, so this has to be done manually.

 Accessing scratch orgs created in Gearset, via the CLI

-If you've created a scratch org in Gearset and now need to access that in another tool, such as the Salesforce CLI or Visual Studio Code, then you can do that by resetting the password for the scratch org.
-For more information, click here.
+If you've created a scratch org in Gearset, and now need to access it in another tool, such as the Salesforce CLI or Visual Studio Code, then you can do that by resetting the password for the scratch org.